 Watney’s Red Barrel was the highest-selling keg bitter in the world by the mid-1960s.
 The beer’s relaunch as Watney’s Red in 1971 represents one of the most famous failures of brand management in recent British history.
 What went wrong?

 Watney, Combe & Reid was formed by the amalgamation of three London breweries in 1898.
+The Reid brewery in Clerkenwell and the Combe site in Long Acre were closed, and production was concentrated at the Watney facility at Mortlake.
 It was the second largest brewing business in the world.
-The Reid brewery in Clerkenwell was immediately closed, with production concentrated at the Watney and Combe sites.

 Watney Combe & Reid was highly profitable.
 When Charles Combe (1837 – 1920) died he left a net estate valued at £956,139, or over £350 million in 2020 prices.
 Claude Watney (1867 – 1920) left a net estate valued at £498,461.

 Watney, Combe & Reid had begun to pasteurise at least some of their bottled beers by the 1920s in order to improve shelf life.
 A large new pasteuriser was imported from Bernsdorf in Germany in 1930.

 Watney, Combe & Reid introduced the Red Barrel as their in-house trademark from 1930.

 Watney, Combe & Reid was the first British brewer to introduce a draught “container beer” in 1931.
 The product differed from traditional cask beer as it was filtered, pasteurised and stored under pressure with carbon dioxide.
 The keeping conditions of the beer meant that it was able to withstand tropical heat and a lengthy shipping period, which rendered it ideal for export.
 The product was to prove a success and was soon found on Royal Navy ships, Cunard liners and Middle Eastern oil fields.